 The resource's email address.
 This will often be their login name to Projector too.

 |Manager||The resource's manager.
 This does not convey any particular permissions upon the manager, but is just provided to enable modeling of a hierarchical reporting structure that can be used for filtering.
 For instance, show all time cards for people that report directly to Tom, or show all time cards for people who report directly or indirectly to Tom (i.e., including people who report to people who report to Tom).|

 The resource's employee id, usually defined by your finance department.

 The name or number used to identify the resource as a vendor in the accounting system for the purposes of paying expense documents.
 If integrating with QuickBooks, this vendor id should match the vendor in QuickBooks.
 Twenty character length max.

 This setting allows time cards submitted by this resource to be automatically approved in certain scenarios.
-When this checkbox is UNticked, auto-approval occurs in the following scenarios.

 The lower section let's you define attributes of the resource that are time-phased.
 For example, a resource is a subcontractor from Jan 1 until May 1, then on May 2 they were hired full-time.
 By time-phasing the information you get an accurate portrait of this resource when reporting in the past.

 Probably the first thing you notice here is that all the settings are grayed out.
 Everything you see here is reflective of the resource's current status.
 The only field enabled is the date field, which shows the last time their status was updated.
 In the screenshot below you can see that this was Nov.
 2014 for this resource.
 It is important that you understand the following piece so that if you make an edit here, you do it the correct way.

 If the resource has had a change since the date shown, then you need to create a new history row.
 For example, a year later their location changed.
 You should change the date control to the day their location changed.
 This will enable all the fields for editing.
 Make the change and save.